olimci/olimci/README.md

 ![banner](banner.png)

+Hi, I'm Oliver.

-hi, i'm oliver. i'm a physics undergrad at durham. i'm mostly interested in machine learning, statistical mechanics, network protocols. i'm proficient in go and python.
+I'm a physics undergrad at Durham.
+I'm mostly interested in machine learning, statistical mechanics, and network protocols.
+I'm proficient in Go and Python.

-outside of that, i spend a lot of time mountain biking, messing with my car, snowboarding, taking photos, and trying to learn a bit of japanese.
+Besides that, I spend a lot of time mountain biking, messing with my car, snowboarding, taking photos, and trying to learn a bit of Japanese.

-please check out my projects below! you can also check out my site [oli.mcinnes.cc](https://oli.mcinnes.cc) or email me at [oli@mcinnes.cc](mailto://oli@mcinnes.cc).
+Please check out my projects below!
+You can also check out my site [oli.mcinnes.cc](https://oli.mcinnes.cc) or email me at [oli@mcinnes.cc](mailto://oli@mcinnes.cc).